TheOdinProject/curriculum/nodeJS/express/controllers.md

 - Modifying the request or response objects (some packages for example will do this, like adding a new property in the request object, or setting the `res.locals` that is used in templates rendered with `res.render`)
 - Executing additional code (validation middlewares to validate the request before going to your main logic, authentication middlewares, and so on)
-- Ending the request-response cycle (this also means that any other middlewares after the middleware that ended the cycle will not execute anymore)
+- Calling the next middleware function in the chain.
-- Calling the next middleware function in the stack (this is also important in validation middlewares, execute some validation code -> pass the control to the next middleware)
+- Ending the request-response cycle (meaning no further middleware functions are called, even if there are more in the chain).

 Express has a rich ecosystem and you will likely find a package that solves the problem you are encountering.
 For example, some packages provide middleware to handle authentication, cors, rate limiting, sessions, logging, validation, and more!
 But we should identify the basic and built-in ones first.